usnistgov/DiscreteEventLogisticsSystems/README.md

 •	a set of products flow through this network of resources, and are transformed by processes executed by the resources; a process may require the capabilities of more than one resource; the transformation can change location, age, or condition

 ## Project Overview
-The goal of this project is to develop abstractions and methodologies to integrate systems models with analysis models and tools, such as discrete event simulation.
+The goal of this project is to develop abstractions, model-libraries, and methodologies for applying them to support:
+• **Communication** -- improve precision with which we describe these systems and harmonize terminology for both system and analysis modeling.
+• **Interoperability** -- support developing integrated software and tools to support design, analysis, and operation
+• **Analysis** --  increase accessibility of analysis methods through integrations and transformations from system models
+• **Design** -- provide model-libraries to support development of conceptual models and functional architectures

 ## Disclaimers